rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 <!-- What's the benefit/result of returning the error to the code that called
 the function, besides putting off handling it---can you lay that out? -->
 <!-- We're giving control/decision making ability to the code that's calling
 our code.
-I've tried to be more explicit here; please let me know what could be improved if it's still not clear. /Carol -->
+I’ve tried to be more explicit here; please let me know what could be improved if it’s still not clear. /Carol -->

 For example, Listing 9-5 shows a function that reads a username from a file.
-If the file doesn't exist or can't be read, this function will return those errors to the code that called this function:
+If the file doesn’t exist or can’t be read, this function will return those errors to the code that called this function:

 <figure>